 Conjunctions are words used to join sentences, phrases or clauses.

-Conjunctions that join the clauses are subdivided into two main classes
+There are two types of Conjunctions that join the clauses are

 They are used to connect sentences, phrases or clauses of equal rank.
 Coordinating Conjunctions are of four types –

 - Cumulative – and, both….and, also, too, as well as, not only….but also, no less than

 - Alternative – or, either….or, neither….nor, otherwise, else

 - Adversative – but, still, yet, however, nevertheless, only, whereas,

 - Illative – so, for, therefore, then